jenktruong/church-student-survey/README.md

 ## Data Cleaning

-- Used "Group By" function in Power Query to get numbers of votes for event categories
+- Used "Pivot Column" function in Power Query to replace nulls in preferred_method_contact column with "no answer"

 ## Key Insights and Recommendations